Hornakkan/Hornakkan/README.md

 ### Hi there 👋

 I'm Sebastien from France, currently living in its North-Eastern part, in a beautiful region called Alsace.
-I got my first degree in development in year 2000 and rcently started studying web development.
+I got my first degree in development in year 2000, years later I started studying web development.

+I'm currently keeping on learning and improving but still doing what I love : coding !

 <br />